General Glossary

 A term for the sound in the throat of dying persons arising from the accumulation of mucous.

-- Red Herring (in a diagnosis)search for term
+Red Herring (in a diagnosis)

 Smoked (or red) herrings in 19th century England had a very strong scent, strong enough to mask other smells.
 A red herring pulled across the trail could divert hounds pursuing a fox so the phrase came to mean any false trail.